Bangladesh Premier League: 2013 (2nd edition)

 Rangpur Riders were added as a seventh team for the second season.
 Dhaka Gladiators again emerged as champions beating Chittagong Kings in the final by 43 runs.
 Once again Sher-e-Bangla National Cricket Stadium in Dhaka hosted the final.
-For most of the matches, the MA Aziz Stadium, replaced the Zohur Ahmed Chowdhury Stadium in Chittagong due to higher capacity and Sheikh Abu Naser Stadium in Khulna (third-largest city) was added as the third venue.
+For most of the matches, the MA Aziz Stadium, replaced the Zohur Ahmed Chowdhury Stadium in Chattogram due to higher capacity and Khulna Divisional Stadium in Khulna (third-largest city) was added as the third venue.

-Following accusations of match-fixing during the 2012–13 season, the owners of all six original franchises were suspended in 2013 due to constant violations of the league regulations and constant delays in players’ salary handover.
 The owners of Dhaka Gladiators were handed a lifetime suspension by the governing committee.
 A number of players and administrators were handed bans for match-fixing, including the former captain of Bangladesh, Mohammad Ashraful.